How to Create a Focal Point in Your Home Spaces

-Have you ever walked into a home and felt a little off~balance or disoriented?
+Have you ever walked into a home and felt a little off-balance or disoriented?
+Maybe it’s your own living room or bedroom.
 It may be because there isn’t a focal point.
-Since every room needs one, let’s look at15 tips and ideas for creating that a focal point
+Since every room needs one, let’s look at how to create a focal point in your home spaces, using 15 tips and suggestions.

 A focal point is one of the most fundamental elements in interior design.
-It’s the star of the room.
-It’s the first place viewers’ eyes should land when they enter the room and it’s the emphasis point around which you build the rest of your design.
+It’s the visual interest in the room.
+It’s the first place viewers’ eyes should land when they enter the room.
+It’s the emphasis point around which you build the rest of your home decor design.

 TRY THIS EXPERIMENT: Walk to your living room (kitchen, bedroom, dining room, bathroom).
 Close your eyes for a few seconds.
 Open them.